UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson04/assignment.rst

    and the instructor-provided customer data, write data to your customer database and read / display it.
 #.
 Verify existing unit tests still function correctly.
 #.
-If necessary, update tests to show the data is being maintained correctly in the database.
+If necessary, update your tests to show the data is being maintained correctly in the database.
 #.
 Add code to log all database data changes (adds, amends, deletes).

 Be sure to consult the lesson 3 assignment for details of the functionality.